When to Call a Pro for Roof Leaks Before Winter Hits

 DIY repairs typically address what’s visible — a missing shingle or a damp ceiling — but the true source of the leak often lies hidden beneath layers of roofing or inside the attic.
 Water can travel along rafters and insulation before appearing in your living space, making the leak’s origin difficult to pinpoint without specialized tools.
 By patching the surface, you may temporarily stop the drip, but the underlying moisture continues to damage wood framing and insulation underneath.

 Repairing a roof isn’t as simple as replacing a tile or sealing a crack.
 Proper leak repair involves removing damaged underlayment, resealing joints, and ensuring waterproof layering — tasks that require precision tools and extensive experience.
 On top of that, Michigan’s steep, icy roofs create serious fall hazards during the fall and winter months.
-Professionals like Titus Restoration are fully equipped with safety gear and training to perform high-quality, secure repairs year-round.
+Professionals like Titus Contracting are fully equipped with safety gear and training to perform high-quality, secure repairs year-round.

 Most roofing material manufacturers and homeowner insurance policies require that repairs be performed by licensed professionals.
 Attempting a fix yourself could void these protections, leaving you unprotected if the leak causes further damage.
 Hiring a professional ensures the work meets warranty standards and that any resulting damage remains eligible for insurance claims.

 Modern roofing professionals don’t rely on guesswork.
-Titus Restoration uses moisture mapping, infrared cameras, and leak detection technology to locate water intrusion points accurately — even those invisible to the naked eye.
+Titus Contracting uses moisture mapping, infrared cameras, and leak detection technology to locate water intrusion points accurately — even those invisible to the naked eye.
 This precision ensures that all hidden leaks are identified and repaired before winter weather magnifies the problem.

 When roof leaks threaten your home, speed, precision, and expertise make all the difference.
-At Titus Restoration, our mission is simple: stop the damage before it spreads and restore your roof — and your peace of mind — with professionalism and care.
+At Titus Contracting, our mission is simple: stop the damage before it spreads and restore your roof — and your peace of mind — with professionalism and care.
 Michigan’s unpredictable fall and winter weather demand a quick, reliable response, and our team is equipped with the tools, technology, and training to deliver exactly that.

 Every successful repair begins with a thorough inspection.
 Our technicians use both visual assessment and advanced infrared moisture detection to identify leaks, weak points, and hidden water intrusion.